SusanStrange/BACKEND-SusanStrangeArchive/content/en/_index.md

 Content on this page is updated from content>en>_index.html file.

+The button can be configured from the layouts>index.html file.

 The large title at the top is designated by the "title" parameter.

 The tagline text is designated by the "lead" parameter.